 In Induced draught fan, the fan is placed at the top and above the eliminator such that atmospheric air is circulated from the bottom to the top.
 The image of induced draught is displayed below.

 - It requires less maintenance.

 - It can be operated for a long time.

 - Scale and corrosion forms on the body of cooling towers.

 - These are used in steel and automotive industries, air conditioning, and power generation.

-Thus, in this article, we had an overview of a Cooling Tower.
-It is Equipment used to remove the heat from the hot Steam and convert it to Cold Water to be reutilized for the production of more steam.
+Therefore, the above article discusses an overview of a Cooling Tower.
+It is one kind of equipment used to remove the heat from the hot Steam and convert it to Cold Water to be reutilized for the production of more steam.
 Apart from this, we have also discussed different types of cooling towers based on the airflow pattern and also the draught fans.
-Here is a question for the readers what is the difference between crossflow and counterflow cooling towers?
+Here is a question what is the main differences between crossflow & counterflow cooling towers?